 The heads-up display (HUD) is your primary source of information.

-- This shows your allies' champion level, resource bars, ultimate availability indicator, and respawn timer if they are dead.
-The ultimate indicator will show a green dot when a champion's ult is available.
-Targeted abilities can be cast on a champion portrait (helpful for long range or global abilities such as Shen's ultimate Stand United).
+- Displays ally level, current HP/resource, ultimate availability, and respawn timer.
+The ult indicator is a green dot if their ult is off cooldown.
+Targeted abilities can be cast on these portraits (helpful for global abilities such as Shen's ultimate Stand United).
 Clicking their portrait reveals the target frame (discussed next).

-- The score bar displays each team's total kills; your kills, deaths, and assists (KDA); your creep score; the game duration; your frames-per-second; and a bar representing your ping.
+- Score bar: (from left to right:) team kill totals; your kills, deaths, and assists (KDA); your creep score, and game duration.
+Under this are your frames-per-second and a bar representing server ping.

-- Combat text is rapidly disappearing text that appears around units describing what is happening to that unit.
-Text is color coded for different things and can be customized in the Options menu.
+- Combat text: rapidly disappearing text describing what is happening to a unit.
+CC and debuff text are accompanied by icons and graphics.
+Text is color coded and can be customized in the Options menu.

 combat text color code

-- A health bar shows a champion's hitpoints.
-Every small notch represents 100 hp, and a large notch (not shown) represents 1000.
-Underneath is their resource bar, and to the left is their champion level.
-A white bar called the loss of control UI will appear under this resource bar indicating the duration of CC along with a unique graphical effect.
+- shows summoner name, HP, and resource.
+Small notch represents 100 HP, large notch (not shown) represents 1000.
+To the left is champion level.
+A white bar called the loss-of-control UI appears underneath indicating the duration of CC.

-- Surrender votes will appear here.
-You can click a button to vote Yes or No. Surrender votes can be started in the Options menu or by chat command /surrender.
+- Surrender votes appear here.
+Click to vote.
+Start votes in the Options menu or by chat command /ff.

-In PvP matches, buttons to the far right appear that let you mute a player's chat messages.
-You will still see their pings.
+In PvP matches, buttons to the far right let you mute a player's chat messages.
+You still see their pings.

 Above the scoreboard are jungle timers.
-The larger timers show when Baron (purple) and Dragon (orange) will next spawn.
+The larger timers show when Baron (purple) and Dragon (orange) will spawn.
 The smaller timers show each teams' red and blue buffs.
-These update ONLY if your team has knowledge of the camp's death.
+These only update if your team has vision of the camp's death.

 In tooltips, statistics are represented by this color code: AP, AD, armor, MR, HP, and mana.
 Base amounts sometimes are indicated in different colors than bonus amounts.